ei_connect

 On success, the function returns a descriptor connecting the

 calling process to EPMD.
-On failure, -1
+On failure, -1 is returned and

-is set to EIO
+erl_errno is set to EIO.

-Also, errno
+Also, errno values from

-(2) and
+socket(2) and

-(2) system calls may be propagated
+connect(2) system calls may be propagated

-into erl_errno
+into erl_errno.

 Equivalent to